Mastering Effects & Transitions with Framer: The secret to a great Experience

 Feb 14, 2024

-However, one crucial aspect to remember is that for an effect to integrate into your website, it needs to have the right timing, duration, positioning, and optimal offset.
+One important thing to keep in mind is that to add an effect to your website, it needs the right timing, duration, positioning, and optimal offset.
+Today, I'll share some practical tips on mastering effects and transitions in Framer.

 Ease the effect